PhilipQuirke/verified_transformers/mixed_model.md

 This lead us to change the Paper 1 sub-task abbreviations to give a coherent naming convention across the 3 question classes:
 ![Hypo2_A2_Terms](./assets/Hypothesis2_Terminology.png?raw=true "Hypothesis 2 Terminology")
-TODO: In Paper 2, for consistency, update the text and all diagrams containing this terminology.

 Our current hypothesis is that the model's algorithm steps for n-digit are:
 - H1: Store the question operator **OP** (+ or -)